5 Veggies To Have On Hand

 Increasing your intake of fruit and vegetables to as many as 10 servings a day could cut your risk of many diseases, including all types of cancer.
 I recommend keeping your kitchen stocked with as much fresh produce as possible.
 Try each of these suggestions as they come into season:

 - Beets.
 The deep red color of these root vegetables comes from anthocyanins, phytonutrients that protect against damage from carcinogens and may help prevent heart disease.
 Beets are versatile, inexpensive, and delicious hot or cold.

 - Broccoli.
 This vegetable-platter classic, along with other cruciferous vegetables, offer cancer-protective benefits.
 Broccoli is also a good source of vitamin K and calcium – both of which help keep bones strong.
-It is tasty both raw and cooked, and can be a stand out in soups, casseroles, and salads.
+It is tasty both raw and cooked, and can be a stand-out in soups, casseroles, and salads.
 If you have never had broccoli oven-roasted with olive oil and a dash of salt and pepper, you are missing out.

 Today’s Health Topics

 Ask Dr. Weil's Q&A

 |Find the very latest on a variety of topics, including healthy living, longevity, well-being, recipes - as well as photos of Dr. Weil’s daily life, gardening adventures and wellness travels.
 Follow on Facebook today!
 You can also find him on Instagram and Twitter.|